danielcodes/danielcodes.github.io/_posts/2018-03-16-deploying-pollster.md

 ### Requests in development

-While developing the app, CRA has this `proxy` value that you can throw in `package.json`.
+While developing the app, CRA has this `proxy` key that you can throw in `package.json`.
 This basically tells webpack to proxy requests to the specified port.
 For my Django API being served on port `8000`, the setting looked like this:

 ~~~
 'proxy': 'http://localhost:8000'